 Automated invoicing gives busy entrepreneurs the chance to focus more on what makes their business so great and less on the pesky administrative activities associated with it.
+There are clear advantages to using invoicing software versus creating and sending invoices manually.
 Let’s take a look at why you should consider automated invoicing, and seven ways you can start doing it.

 Why automate invoices?

 Automations across the board save you time and money.
 And time is money for a busy entrepreneur.
 If you want to put a number on it, one study found that labor costs make up more than half of all expenses associated with companies’ accounts payable systems.

 But the benefits of automating invoices extend beyond that—especially if cash flow ebbs and flows.
 Automated invoicing can help you get paid faster.
 The majority of small businesses are paid late, and unpaid invoices in the U.S. amount to $825 billion.
 The average wait time to get an invoice paid?
 72 days!

 With small business invoicing software that's automated, you can get paid by your clients faster.
 Plus, automated invoicing means your books are always up-to-date.
 Access to real-time financial records and reporting is crucial if you’re always on the go.
 (You’ll really appreciate this during tax time too.)

 How to automate invoices

 1. Email reminders when an invoice is coming due